OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 In order to ensure the safety of a product over a longer period of time, it must be repeatedly tested against new threats.

-To be able to test old and new products quickly and efficiently against new attacks at any time, a hardware-independent test environment is needed.
+To be able to test old and new products quickly and efficiently against newly detected security vulnerabilities at any time, a hardware-independent test environment is needed.
 For this, great effort has to be invested in implementing a hardware-independent test interface.
 The interface should be compatible with as many products as possible.
 As a result, only the test software needs to be adapted to the respective product.

 A further measure includes the expansion of development cycles.
 This means that new development processes have to be created within the company.
-Instead of a strict schedule of planning, development, testing and deployment, these steps should be repeated more often.
+Instead of a strict schedule with one phase of planning, development, testing and deployment, these steps should be repeated continuously.
 In this case, the company generally or each project has to find a suitable procedure for itself.
 However, it is important that results from tests are evaluated early on and that the planning and development make changes accordingly.
 Therefore, the planning process is repeated several times instead of only once.